WHAT IS IT?

 Meth addiction is extremely powerful, and users can become consumed with getting high.
 This often comes at the expense of their jobs, relationships, and other responsibilities.
 Their behavior tends to become erratic, and they may lose interest in activities they once enjoyed.
 They may also take uncharacteristic risks and have severe mood swings.

-Most meth users frequently neglect their physical appearance.
-Here are some other important common signs of meth abuse:
+Meth users frequently neglect their physical appearance.
+Here are some other common signs of meth abuse:

 - Picking at skin or hair